Roy, Utah

 Roy is a city in Weber County, Utah, United States, on the west side of Interstate 15.
 The population in 2020 was 39,306; an increase of 6.6% from 36,884 at the 2010 census.
-Roy is part of the Ogden-Clearfield metropolitan area, and is considered a suburb of nearby Ogden, although some small businesses are present in Roy.
+Roy is part of the Ogden-Clearfield metropolitan area, and is considered a suburb of nearby Ogden.
+Primarily residential and thus viewed as a bedroom community, Roy does have a small number of businesses.

 History

-Roy was settled in 1873 by William Evans Baker, Esther Celestia Cole Baker, and their children, 25 years after Ogden.
+Roy was settled in 1873 by William Evans Baker, Esther Celestia Cole Baker, and their children, 25 years after the creation of nearby Ogden.
 Most of the communities to the east and south had already been settled.
 Previously known as Central City, Sandridge, the Basin, and Lakeview, Roy was ultimately named for a local schoolteacher's child, Roy C. Peebles, who had died.
 On May 24, 1894, a post office was established and Roy's name was made official.
 The City of Roy was incorporated on March 10, 1937.
 Joseph William Jensen was Roy's first mayor, elected by the commissioners and serving for six years.

 A plaque describing the nature of the first post office in Roy City, Utah.

 Roy's businesses were limited until the early 1940s.
 A gas station, several grocery stores, a cafe, and a lumberyard made up the modest business district.
 But Roy developed rapidly during World War II.
 It housed many of the workers and personnel from adjacent military installations, including Hill Air Force Base, the Navy Supply Depot (now the Freeport Center), and the Defense Supply Depot.
 September 1953 marked a milestone in Roy's history—Roy received a charter to establish Utah's first branch bank.
 This branch of the Bank of Utah pioneered the way for other banks to establish branches in the state.
 Norton Parker, son of Mayor Dean Parker, was the first manager of this new branch.

 Roy's population growth was extreme in the 1950s and 1960s, when most of the eastern bench was populated with entry-level homes.
 Starting in the 1980s, construction efforts shifted to the bottom of the hill on Roy's west side, continuing until about 2005, when new real estate shifted west and south.